Kalashnikov Concern: Izhevsk Gun and Steel Factories

 In 1884, the plant was returned to the state and became Izhevsk Gun and Steel Factories (IGSF).
 In 1885, IGSF started manufacturing hunting weapons and tools.
 In 1891, IGSF started mass-producing the Mosin–Nagant bolt-action military rifle in a development of nine years, based on the design of the 1898 Mauser rifle (Gewehr 98) with new unique features such as a push feed recessed bolt head.
 In addition to being one of the most produced rifles in mass-produced military bolt-action rifles in history, the Nagant is also used in every war from the time it was developed to the modern day.
 The rifle was produced from both the Imperial period and the Soviet era, with military production concluded in 1965, but production for civilian use is continued to the modern day.
 In addition to the Mosin–Nagant rifle, Belgian industrialist Léon Nagant, who was a co-inventor of, developed the Nagant M1895 revolver.
-The revolver has a unique "gas-seal" system that provides a boost to muzzle velocity as well as make the weapon suppressed.
+The revolver has a unique "gas-seal" system that provides a boost to muzzle velocity as well as make the weapon eligible to be suppressed.
 The sidearm, like the Nagant rifle, was produced in the Soviet era as well, and was mass-produced and used widespread.